(Increased offers!) Southwest personal card offers! Are they worth it?

 Option 1: Personal + Business

-3. In Fall 2025, apply for a Southwest business card (Note: You’ll need to see the welcome offer at the time as typically the business cards have a 3-month minimum spend requirement, which means you’ll want to wait until October 1st or later.
-However, if you need to spread out your card applications, you can always wait until this winter to apply, it just might mean you earn the Companion Pass a few months into 2026).
+Once you are eligible for your next card, apply for a Southwest business card.
+(If you need to spread out your card applications, you can always wait until after the first of the year to apply, it just might mean you earn the Companion Pass a few months into 2026).

-4. Again, wait until 2026 to meet the minimum spend on the Southwest business card
+Again, wait until 2026 to meet the minimum spend on the Southwest business card.

 This combo earns enough points to unlock the Companion Pass through December 31, 2027.